AgentM12/pycraft-server/readme.md

 Manual backups are stored under `<SERVER FOLDER>/backups`.
 Automatic backups are stored under `<SERVER FOLDER>/backups/auto`.

-- `backup now`: Creates a manual backup right now.
+- `backup now [END]`: Creates a manual backup right now.
+(Specify `END` to close the server after the backup finishes)
 - `backup schedule <TIME> [AMOUNT]`: Schedules a backup in TIME up to AMOUNT auto backups in total, after which the oldest is deleted.
 - `backup off`: Turns off automatic backups.

 The name of the resulting zipfile backup will be: `<universe>_<world>_<date>_<time>.zip`
 Automatic backups will have the name: `<universe>_<world>_<date>_<time>_apcbkp.zip`

 **Note that making a backup can take a while and during a backup, auto-saving is turned off.
-The absolute bare minimum backup-time is therefore 5 minutes, 30 minutes or more is advised.**
+The absolute bare minimum backup-time is therefore 5 minutes, 30 minutes or more is advised.** <!--Currently, the zipping is not smart and will include all files, not just the new/changed/deleted files.-->

 **Also note that a backup takes quite some space, especially for large worlds.
 Therefore it is recommended to keep the total amount of automatic backups around 4 max.
 You can make as many manual backups of course.**